Affiliate Disclosure: As an Amazon Associate we earn advertising fees from qualifying purchases. learn more.

 If you’re looking to bring more alternative energy sources into your lifestyle, you might be considering some vertical axis wind turbines (VAWT) that you can install right on your own property.
-There are plenty of small vertical axis windmill models available on the market today that allow the average homeowner access to generating their own green power source.
+There are plenty of small vertical-axis windmill models available on the market today that allow the average homeowner access to generate their own green power source.

 The best vertical wind turbines are small and easy to install, featuring multiple blades that will begin generating power with light winds.
 Combining Darrieus and Savonieus blade styles maximizes the turbine’s ability to maximize efficiency and can be found on MAKEMU models.
 The best vertical axis wind turbine to buy is the MAKEMU DOMUS Vertical Turbine.
 It is great for residential use.
 It can generate up to 1 KiloWatt energy.

 If you live in an area that catches good gusts of wind regularly, choosing a vertical axis wind turbine or windmill would be a great choice for you, as it’s perfect for homeowners and beginners in the world of green energy.

 In this article, we will take a closer look at each of the top options you have to help you decide which one is best suited for you and your house.
 We will also discuss how you can build your own VAWT and how important it is to utilize our natural energy sources.

 These models below consist of different windmill design features, wattage, and voltage capacities, but all are suitable for a beginner looking to get started with personal green energy use.
 Let’s take a look at some of the top picks.